magicctf/webpage-source/magicctf/content.md

 * Flag

 The inventory has got three sections :
-* A shared one, which can be acessed by every team member.
+* A shared one, which can be accessed by every team member.
 * A low-elo section(3x4 slots) - can only be accessed & seen by low elo players
 * A high-elo section(2x4 slots) - can only be accessed & seen by high elo players